WHEN YOU FIRST ARRIVE

-F and J international visa students are required to present OGE staff written proof of adequate health insurance coverage every semester as mandated by the CSU Chancellor's office.
+F and J international visa students are required to present IPGE staff written proof of adequate health insurance coverage every semester as mandated by the CSU Chancellor's office.
 All policies are reviewed to verify coverage for unforeseen illnesses or injuries that cannot be treated by the Student Health Center.
-If health insurance is provided to you through a government scholarship, please inform an OGE advisor.
+If health insurance is provided to you through a government scholarship, please inform an IPGE advisor.
 Registration holds will be set every semester if insurance information on file is not current.
 Additional information concerning health services on campus is available in the "Health Services" section.

 Sacramento State International Student Health Insurance Policy